jeromegn/poutine/README.md

     posts.find author_id: author._id, (error, posts)->
       console.log "Found #{posts.length} posts by #{author.name}"

+If you're only interested in loading a single object, you can call the method `one` with query selector or object identifier.
+For example:

+    posts = connect().collection("posts")
+    posts.one author_id: author._id, (error, post)->
+      console.log "Found this post:", post.title

+You can load all objects by calling `all` with query selector or array of object identifiers.
+For example:

+    posts = connect().collection("posts")
+    posts.all author_id: author._id, (error, posts)->
+      console.log "Found #{posts.length} posts by #{author.name}"

+And you can also use `each`, which will be called once for each object loaded, and finally with null.
+For example:

+    posts = connect().collection("posts")
+    console.log "Loading ..."
+    posts.each author_id: author._id, (error, post)->
+      if post
+        console.log post.title
+      else
+        console.log "Done"

+The real beautify of `one`, `each` and `all` is when used in combination with scopes, as you'll see below.

 ### Counting Objects

 You can count how many objects are in a given collection by calling `count`, with or without a selector.
 For example: